Barenboim/json-parser/README.md

 int json_value_type(const json_value_t *val);

 /* Obtain the JSON string.
-The function returns the string or returns NULL if the type of @val's is not a STRING type.
+The function returns the string or returns NULL if the type of @val's is not JSON_VALUE_STRING.
    @val: JSON value */
 const char *json_value_string(const json_value_t *val);

 /* Obtain the JSON number.
-The function returns the number or returns NAN if the type of @val is not a NUMBER type.
+The function returns the number or returns NAN if the type of @val is not JSON_VALUE_NUMBER.
    @val: JSON value */
 double json_value_number(const json_value_t *val);

 /* Obtain JSON object.
-The function returns the JSON object or returns NULL if the type of @val is not an OBJECT type.
+The function returns the JSON object or returns NULL if the type of @val is not JSON_VALUE_OBJECT.
    @val: JSON value
    Note: The returned pointer to JSON object is not const.
          You may extend the object using buiding functions. */ json_object_t *json_value_object(const json_value_t *val);

 /* Obtain JSON arary.
-The function returns the JSON array or returns NULL if the type of @val is not ARRAY type.
+The function returns the JSON array or returns NULL if the type of @val is not JSON_VALUE_ARRAY.
    @val: JSON value
    Note: The returned pointer to the JSON array is not const and
          can been extended by using building functions. */